 What you say is really important, not just to your partner, but to others.
 People will say stupid things to a breastfeeding parent and it’s the worst.
 So if someone says to your (presumably exhausted) partner “surely the baby can’t be hungry again?!”, don’t always let them be the one to answer.
 Do your research so you can explain cluster feeding and all the cool stuff like how breastmilk adapts to your baby and their needs.
 For some reason, it seems to have more clout coming from other people and whenever I hear Steven proudly explaining how breastfeeding works to someone, it makes my heart happy.

-This is just what works for us, but it really does work for us, and maybe it’ll help others too.
+This is just what works for us, but it really does work for us, and maybe it’ll help others breastfeed with confidence too.
 Especially those who aren’t sure how they can support their partner.
 In summary – educate yourself and take an interest.
 Tell your partner how proud you are.
 Make sure their physical needs (food, drink, comfort) are all met.